Chapter 20 · Deploying Dynamic Websites with the LNMP Stack

 root@linuxprobe:/lnmp# mv pcre-8.45 /usr/local/src/

-Nginx is an outstanding lightweight web server widely used for dynamic sites.
-Originally developed for a Russian portal, it earned trust for its stability, rich features, low memory footprint, and strong concurrency.
-Major Chinese portals such as Sina, NetEase, and Tencent use Nginx.
+Nginx is an exceptional lightweight service program widely used for deploying dynamic websites.
+Originally developed for a Russian portal site, Nginx quickly gained user trust due to its stability, rich features, low memory consumption, and strong concurrent processing capabilities.
+Currently, major domestic portals like Sina, NetEase, and Tencent have adopted Nginx services.

 root@linuxprobe:/lnmp# useradd nginx -M -s /sbin/nologin